Beamforming Design for IRS-and-UAV-Aided Two-Way Amplify-and-Forward Relay Networks in Maritime IoT: Introduction

-In contrast to IRS, the traditional relay can also forward signal by using amplifying \cite{BS2009}, decoding \cite{BR2006}, compressing \cite{YE2010} and coding \cite{LK2008} strategies in uncontrollable communication environment, so that the received signal can be significantly enhanced to improve communication quality.
+In contrast to IRS, the traditional relay can also forward signal by using amplifying \cite{BS2009}, decoding \cite{BR2006}, compressing \cite{YE2010} and coding \cite{LK2008} strategies in uncontrollable maritime communication environment, so that the received signal can be significantly enhanced to improve communication quality of maritime IoT.
+Aiming to improve the reliability of channel, multiple ships were regarded as collaborative relays and introduced to the distributed MCNs \cite{Cxy2022}.
+To further obtain maximum energy efficiency, a problem of resource allocation was formulated and solved through an iterative optimization algorithm.
+In \cite{Dry2020}, a cooperative multicast problem was investigated in a relay-aided maritime wireless network.
+By alternatively designing the beamforming vectors at BS and processing matrices at relays, the total transmit power can be minimized under the constraints of signal-to-interference-plus-noise ratio.
 Although the traditional relay has significant advantages in signal processing, it is an active forwarder which needs more costly hardware and circuit, higher energy and power consumption to improve rate performance compared to IRS \cite{FG2009,Qg2021}.
-In \cite{Fh2022}, the researchers compared performance difference between the two wireless networks respectively assisted by IRS and decode-and-forward (DF) relay.
-It was demonstrated that the rate of the DF-aided system is higher than that of the IRS-aided network when the transmitter and receiver are far apart.
-However, the IRS-aided network is superior to the DF-aided system when the goal is to harvest maximum energy efficiency with minimum transmit power.
-At present, network coverage is still one of the most important and fundamental capabilities of communication systems.
-The deployment and operation costs of BSs in the fifth-generation (5G) mobile network have further increased compared to the fourth-generation (4G) network, and the electric charge of 5G BSs has brought a significant burden to operators.
-Consequently, it is urgent and imperative to research an innovative, efficient, high-rate, low-cost, and low-power-consumption solution for future wireless network.
+At present, network coverage is still one of the most important and fundamental capabilities of maritime communication systems.
+Consequently, it is urgent and imperative to develop an innovative, efficient, high-rate, low-cost, and low-power-consumption solution for MCN.